By Tessa Eskin

 Drugs ordered by their overall harm scores, showing the overall scores of harms to users and harm to others Nutt, D., King, L., Phillips, L., & Independent Scientific Committee on Drugs (2010)

 Some are concerned about “flashbacks”, but these are quite rare, and often manifest as a slight hint of the full experience.
 At times, colors may seem brighter and music more visceral, but the media has highly exaggerated the “danger” of this phenomenon.

 Another misconception is that LSD can trigger psychosis or make people “crazy”.
 This is only the case if LSD interacts poorly with other drugs, or if users have a history of schizophrenia or psychosis.
 If there are underlying illnesses, the trip might exacerbate symptoms, but this is extremely rare.
 As far as we know, LSD itself has never directly caused a fatality, but some have suffered accidents from poor judgment or reckless behavior.

 The science is still catching up from decades of stigmatization, but it’s clear that LSD can be highly beneficial when taken in a controlled setting.
+(This does not include recreational uses such as candy flipping.)
 It has huge potential, especially within a therapeutic environment.
 The more we know about LSD, the sooner we can break the stigma and finally ease the suffering of those dealing with mental illness.